dchote/envirophat-mqtt/README.md

 A simple go app that reads sensor information from the Pimoroni Enviro pHAT and publishes it to the specified MQTT endpoint at the specified interval.

+Please download the precompiled binary from the releases page: https://github.com/dchote/envirophat-mqtt/releases

 ```
 Usage: envirophat-mqtt [options]
 Options: